U.S. investigating man linked to anti-Islam film

 U.S. officials said authorities were not investigating the film project itself, and officials have said that even if it was inflammatory or led to violence, simply producing it cannot be considered a crime under U.S. law.

-But the written terms of Nakoula's prison release contain behaviour stipulations that bar him from accessing the Internet or assuming aliases without the approval of his probation officer.
+But the written terms of Nakoula's prison release contain behavior stipulations that bar him from accessing the Internet or assuming aliases without the approval of his probation officer.

 A senior law enforcement official in Washington indicated the probation investigation relates to whether he broke either or both of these conditions.
 Violations could result in him being sent back to prison, court records show.